RPasecky/sensorLink/README.md

 #### Set up your Pi!
-   1.Install pyrebase on your Raspberry Pi's python 3 instance:
+   1. Start off by installing pyrebase into your Raspberry Pi's python 3 installation of choice:

         sudo pip3 install pyrebase